-- No significant risks associated with the non-compliance to the applying party, other relevant UNC parties or connected suppliers or end customers. - No avoidable adverse impacts (immediately or in the longer term) on the applying party, other relevant UNC parties or connected suppliers or end customers. - No additional measures that could be taken to further mitigate the impact of the non-compliance on the applying party, other relevant UNC parties or connected suppliers or end customers for the derogation's duration.
-(Or where there are additional measures, justification as to why they are not being used). - No outstanding objections from other parties who are materially affected by the derogation. - No competitive advantages for the applying party, arising from the derogation that cannot be addressed, that are not offset by a suitable mechanism.
+- Evidence that any potential safety risks have been assessed and any required derogations have been approved - No significant risks associated with the non-compliance to the applying party, other relevant UNC parties or connected suppliers or end customers. - No avoidable adverse impacts (immediately or in the longer term) on the applying party, other relevant UNC parties or connected suppliers or end customers. - No additional measures that could be taken to further mitigate the impact of the non-compliance on the applying party, other relevant UNC parties or connected suppliers or end customers for the derogation's duration.
+(Or where there are additional measures, justification as to why they are not being used). - No outstanding objections from other parties who are materially affected by the derogation.

-No other reasonable options to address the non-compliance (that have not been considered).
+- No competitive advantages for the applying party, arising from the derogation that cannot be addressed, that are not offset by a suitable mechanism. - No other reasonable options to address the non-compliance (that have not been considered).